notable/notable-customizations/README.md

 # Notable Customizations

-This repository contains a collection of interesting community-created customizations for Notable.
+This repository contains a collection of interesting community-created customizations and tips for Notable.

 Add your own interesting customization to this collection by submiting a pull request or sharing it in our [chat](https://chat.notable.app).